cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 ## Structural Operations

 The following functions can be applied to non-canonical expressions.
-The do not depend on the canonical form, but reflect the structure of the expression.
+They do not depend on the canonical form, but reflect the structure of the expression.

 <nav className="hidden">